-Most weapons will only inflict one Damage per Wound but occasionally something particularly nasty has a higher value such as Krak Stikkbomb "D6 Damage".
-Each successful Wound on a Model that fails an Armour Save will inflict that much Damage.
+Most weapons will only inflict one Wound per hit but occasionally something particularly nasty has a higher value such as "D3".
+Each successful hit on a warrior will inflict this many wounds.
+This only applies to foot models.
+If the model has an Armour Value instead then only a single point of damage is inflicted.